Brad's Status: Production

 On July 13, 2016, it was announced that Plan B Entertainment was developing a comedy film, Brad's Status, written and directed by Mike White, in which Ben Stiller would star.
 On October 31, 2016, Amazon Studios came aboard to co-finance and distribute the film.
 Michael Sheen, Luke Wilson, Jenna Fischer, and Austin Abrams joined Stiller in the cast.

 Principal photography on the film began in October 2016 in Montreal.

 Release

 In May 2017, it was announced that Amazon Studios and Annapurna Pictures, who produced another Amazon-released film, Wiener-Dog, would co-distribute the film on September 15, 2017.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 79% based on 175 reviews, with an average rating of 6.8/10.
 The site's critical consensus reads, "Brad's Status transcends its familiar premise with insightful observations and affecting interplay between stars Ben Stiller and Austin Abrams."
-On Metacritic, another review aggregator, the film has a weighted average score of 71 out of 100, based on 40 critics, indicating "generally favorable reviews".
+On Metacritic, another review aggregator, the film has a weighted average score of 71 out of 100, based on 40 critics, indicating "generally favorable" reviews.
+Furthermore, Brad's Status has attracted attention for its existentialist perspective.